mjhsu135/beautiful-jekyll/code-through.md

 ### Creating a Corpus and Using Tokens:

-When working with the quanteda package, we need to create a series of called corpuses.
+<p> When working with the quanteda package, we need to create a series of called corpuses.
 A corpus allows

+<p> Alongside corpuses, we also use tokens.
+Tokens help with

 #### Example: